stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 - _pCallbackData_ is a structure containing the message details.
 - _pUserData_ is an optional, arbitrary pointer associated with the handler (redundant for an OO implementation).

+Note that JNA requires a callback implementation to contain a single method (the name is arbitrary) but this is not enforced by the compiler (as a functional interface for example).

-The callback implementation transforms the bit-masks to the relevant enumerations and wraps the message in a new domain object:
+The callback implementation transforms the bit-masks to the relevant enumerations and wraps the message in the new `Message` object:

 ```java
 public boolean message(int severity, int type, VkDebugUtilsMessengerCallbackDataEXT pCallbackData, Pointer pUserData) {